Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 *All persons who employ at least one individual during any 20-week period or pay USD 1,500 or more in salaries during any trimester of the calendar year are subject to the FUTA tax.
 The employer is solely responsible for the payment of the tax.
 The rate is 6.0% on the first USD 7,000 of total wages paid during the calendar year to each employee.
 However, a credit of 5.4% is granted for the Puerto Rico unemployment tax paid.
 Therefore, the effective tax rate is 0.6% (6.0% less 5.4%).

-Every employer having one or more drivers is subject to the Chauffeurs’ Social Security tax.
+Every employer having one or more drivers is subject to the Chauffeurs’ insurance.
 It also applies to an employer whose employees are usually or regularly required or allowed to operate a motor vehicle as an inherent part of their work.
 The tax is imposed on both the employer and the employee as follows:

 • Every employer must pay USD 0.30 per week or a fraction thereof for each covered employee.